jbrumwell/fluxApp/README.md

 This module is an effort to ease the development of [flux](http://www.github.com/facebook/flux) based isomorphic applications.

+## Documentation

+Documentation is a work in progress!

 ### Install

 `npm install fluxapp --save`